What Is A Secured Credit Card? (What You Need To Know)

 Steady Income: You’ll need a stable source of income to qualify for a secured card.
 Lenders want assurance that you can meet your financial obligations.

-How a Secured Card Works
+How A Secured Card Works

 Secured credit cards function similarly to traditional credit cards, with a few key distinctions.